| |

 ashamed of daughters that they used to bury them alive or drown

-them in the milk.With the advent of Islam and birth of Ma Fatema
+them in the milk.With the advent of Islam and birth of Ma Faatemah

 , women were given exalted and respected position in an Islamic

 society.
-Rasulullah (S.A.W.) had described women as ‘wazirs’
+Rasoolullaah (S.A.W.) had described women as ‘wazirs’

 in the home and without them the home could not be called a complete